journey, the ED colina foundation

-In September 2023, Nyumbani-plans to launch a new partnership with Journey, The Ed Colina Foundation, that will help provide critical food support to the Kakuma Mission Hospital HIV Program in Turkana, Kenya.
+In September 2023, Nyumbani-USA entered into a new partnership with Journey, The Ed Colina Foundation, that will help provide critical food support to the Kakuma Mission Hospital HIV Program in Turkana, Kenya.

 Journey, The Ed Colina Foundation

 An American elementary school teacher, Ed Colina left the education field in 2007 to travel to Kenya and volunteer at the Nyumbani Village.
 During those early days of the Village, Ed was inspired by his experiences and the legacy of Fr.
 D'Agostino to do more to address the many needs in Kenya.

 After leaving Kitui, he began The Ed Colina Foundation with Albanus Mwololo, a former social worker at the Nyumbani Village.
 Since inception, the Foundation has raised funds to construct early childhood development classrooms, working mainly with Masai in and around the Athi River and in Kibera, Nairobi.
 The focus is now on the following project areas: the Little Sky school in Kibera; the Otunga Center for Children with Disabilities; and the construction of schools and classrooms/churches in 11 remote outstations, financing boreholes, and providing food relief in Turkana in conjunction with the Diocese of Lodwar and the Kakuma Mission Hospital.